martinpanov/Cars/README.md

 ## Future Improvements

- * Make the website with a responsive design
  * Specify the exact date that you will be renting the car from and to
- * Add a better error handling
  * Add loading gear icons on more pages